Standardized Listing Overview

 Min: 3

-This parameter enables free-text search across key payment link fields (including but not limited to title, reference_id and description), requiring a minimum of 3 characters per search term.
+This parameter enables free-text search across key payment link fields (including but not limited to title and description), requiring a minimum of 3 characters per search term.
 It performs case-insensitive partial matching, and returns relevance-ranked results while automatically handling special characters.
 This provides a simple yet powerful way to quickly find relevant payment link items.
+It could accept an array_of_strings as well.

 sort